 The focal point and most used furniture piece of every dining room – the table.
 Think tables and chairs and constant moving and relocating them – you are going to need a pretty solid floor, right?
 The best thing is that you can buy either solid wood or engineered floor and ask the local specialists for a hard-wearing finish to protect the surface of the wood from scratches.

 The kitchen is the land of humidity and temperature extremes.
 Think moisture, think water, think spills and food stains and forget about solid wood floors.
 Since moisture is amongst the greatest enemies of hardwood floors, installing an engineered wood one is definitely the better idea.
-Humidity and temperature have not the same impact on engineered wood, which is made to experience them pretty well.
+Humidity and temperature do have not the same impact on engineered wood, which is made to experience them pretty well.

 The temperature and interior humidity amplitudes in your bathroom are nothing to neglect.
 Still, you can enjoy the natural beauty of wood in your bathroom.
-Select an engineered wood planks to match your taste and you can be rest calm and forget about issues.
+Select engineered wood planks to match your taste and you can rest calm and forget about issues.

 Uncover whether solid wood flooring demands an underlay.
 Explore the factors that influence this decision and make an informed choice for your installation project.

 Discover why this is the ideal time to choose hardwood flooring for your space.
 Explore the benefits and timeless appeal that hardwood floors bring to your home.

 Before embarking on a decking project, delve into the decision-making process between synthetic and hardwood options.
 Discover key aspects to consider for your ideal outdoor space.